check-spelling-sandbox/forgejo-forgejo/docs/content/installation/from-binary.en-us.md

 ### Git error after updating to a new version of Gitea

-If during the update, the binary file name has been changed to a new version of Gitea, Git Hooks in existing repositories will not work any more.
+If during the update, the binary file name has been changed to a new version of Gitea, Git Hooks in existing repositories will not work anymore.
 In that case, a Git error will be displayed when pushing to the repository.

 ```